mwydmuch/napkinXC/docs/exe_usage.rst

 Building
 --------

-To build napkinXC, first clone the project repository and run the following commands in the root directory of the project:
+To build napkinXC, first clone the project repository and run the following commands in the root directory of the project.
+It requires modern C++17 compiler, CMake and Git installed.
+Set CXX and CC environmental variables before running ``cmake`` command if you want to build with the specific C++ compiler.

 .. code:: sh